Kazooki123/StarloBot/README.md

 # STARLOBOT

-For now StarloBot is on development for my servers I'm on.
+Starlobot is a fun, utility, multi-purpose **Discord** bot that is enjoyable for both users and admins of their discord servers.

 Database used: PostgresSQL

-Lang: Python 3.12
+Language: Python 3.12

 Huggingface models **used**: Stable Diffusion xl-1 & Mistral-7B-Instruct-2.0